Yerektus/UniversitySystem/README.md

 # KBTU University System

-A research-oriented university management system built in Java for the OOP & Design final project at Kazakh-British Technical University.
+A university management system built in Java for the OOP & Design final project at Kazakh-British Technical University.

 ---